 There is a built-in hysteresis associated with the loop closure detector.
 The above equation describes the onhook to off-hook threshold.
 To help prevent false glitches, the off-hook to on-hook threshold will be a typical 20% lower than the corresponding on-hook to off-hook threshold.

-Connect a 0.01 μ F to a 0.1 μ F capacitor from this node, LCF to Vcc, to filter the loop closure detector.
-The higher the capacitor, the quieter the filter.
+PPM injection can cause false loop closure indication.
+Connect a 0.01 $\mu F$ capacitor to a 0.1 $\mu F$ capacitor from this node, LCF to Vcc to filter the loop closure detector the larger the capacitor the higher the filtering.
 If loop closure filtering is not required, leave LCF open.